AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 #### 3. What are some of the problems affecting AI in Ghana, and how does Notitia address them ?

 The biggest challenge is the few talents in the country finding opportunities around.
-This is

-mostly because we continue to make AI and Data science look academic while we allow the

-real-world people like businesses to suffer.
-We need to create enough use cases to such
+This is mostly because we continue to make AI and Data science look academic while we allow the real-world people like businesses to suffer.

-industries and surest way of doing so is to build portfolios.
-Building the right portfolios to the

-specific industry needs is one we need to spend time on.
+We need to create enough use cases to such industries and surest way of doing so is to build portfolios.
+Building the right portfolios to the specific industry needs is one we need to spend time on.

 So, as part of Notitia Launchpad we developed a course named portfolio development course.

 This course will among other things include:

- Learn the 4D Data Science Lifecycle and how to use it to create massive impact as a data
+* Learn the 4D Data Science Lifecycle and how to use it to create massive impact as a data scientist

-scientist

- Learn the DNA of standout portfolios and projects (and why choosing the right names for

-your projects is make-or-break)
+* Learn the DNA of standout portfolios and projects (and why choosing the right names for your projects is make-or-break)

- Clear list of "do's and don'ts"
+* Clear list of "do's and don'ts"

- Create your own data science project to include in your portfolio (designed for beginner OR
+* Create your own data science project to include in your portfolio (designed for beginner OR advanced users)

-advanced users)
+#### 4. Do you have any final message for aspiring Data Scientists in Africa, or African AI

+#### startups?

+We need to do a lot more as expectations is high.

+We need to overcome challenges by developing relationships.

+Networking is the most effective strategy for job search.
+Find people with similar interests and talk to them.

+Do it offline on meetups and conferences, do it online on social networks.

+Actively use LinkedIn:

+* Every time you meet somebody, ask their LinkedIn profile
+* Connect to everyone you know
+* Connect to people you don’t know: people from the same city, same university, same field
+* Engage: share content, talk to your connections
+* Don’t simply cold-send your CV and ask for a referral.
+* Get to know your connections, ask what they are doing, tell them about yourself, share something you did recently — a project or an article.

+Do it, and the job will find you itself.

+**Thank you**